form-for/form-for/README.md

 ### HTML 5 Validation

 You can make use of the HTML 5 validation attributes, such as `required, min, max and minLength`.
-The HTML 5 validation messages are provided to the Field Component, so the field can display the error in a nice way.
+The HTML 5 validation messages are provided to the connected component, [so it can display the error in a nice way](https://github.com/form-for/form-for/blob/master/packages/form-for-bootstrap-components/src/Input.js#L41).

 ```js
 const schema = { age: { type: 'number', max: 10, min: 2, required: true } };